WebFiori/docs/installation.md

 **Customization of Application Folder Name:**

-The application source code folder name can be modified by adjusting the `APP_DIR` constant located at the beginning of the `index.php` file.
+The application source code folder name can be modified by adjusting the first parameter of `App::initiate()` in the `public/index.php` file.

 **Important Note:**